Black and Brown!

 Black and Brown! is a collaborative EP by Detroit-based rappers Black Milk and Danny Brown.
 It was released on November 1, 2011, through Fat Beats Records.
 The EP was produced by Black Milk.

 Reception

 Black and Brown! received generally favorable reviews from critics.
 Metacritic gave the EP a score of 71, based on 5 reviews.
-Jayson Greene of Pitchfork Media described the EP as "22 hastily assembled, thoughtlessly sequenced minutes of vivid beats and incredible rapping."
+Jayson Greene of Pitchfork described the EP as "22 hastily assembled, thoughtlessly sequenced minutes of vivid beats and incredible rapping."
 Chris Coplan of Consequence of Sound called it "a truly compelling example of what a real collaborative hip-hop album can be."